Wisconsin health officials' warning: 1,000 deaths, 22K illnesses in 2 weeks if order to stay home not heeded

 News At Other State Sites:

-- Live coronavirus updates: Biden says DNC in Milwaukee should not be called off, confirmed ...30 mins ago
+- Live coronavirus updates: MKE stay-at-home order includes broad exemptions2 hours ago

+- Wisconsin’s confirmed coronavirus cases, now over 450, could level off in weeks with...2 hours ago

-- DHS Secretary Palm spells out consequences of not adopting ‘Safer at Home’ order40 mins ago
+- DHS Secretary Palm spells out consequences of not adopting ‘Safer at Home’ order4 hours ago

-- ‘We ran out of animals:’ Wisconsinites clear out shelter, adopt and foster 300...1 hour ago

-- Wisconsin’s election results could take days to tally because of the coronavirus out...2 hours ago

-- COVID-19 (CoronaVirus) Wisconsin 457 Confirmed Cases in State 5 Deaths2 hours ago
+- COVID-19 (CoronaVirus) Wisconsin 457 Confirmed Cases in State 5 Deaths5 hours ago

-- Banks reassure customers their accounts remain accessible and safe3 hours ago
+- Banks reassure customers their accounts remain accessible and safe7 hours ago

-- Woman in City of Adams Attempts to Flee Police Officers5 hours ago
+- Woman in City of Adams Attempts to Flee Police Officers8 hours ago

-- Gov. Evers Directs DHS to Issue Safer at Home Order Until April 24th6 hours ago
+- Gov. Evers Directs DHS to Issue Safer at Home Order Until April 24th9 hours ago

-- UWRF Colts in Training Sale Goes to Online Bidding11 hours ago
+- UWRF Colts in Training Sale Goes to Online Bidding14 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.